Hiring in 2020: How to Make Data-Driven Decisions During the Hiring Process

 It’s a New Year and for many of you, that means a fresh new budget.
 If your New year’s resolution is to start spending your budget to fill open positions on your team, we get it.
 Obviously, you want the best, most qualified candidates from your hiring process.
 And with the right strategy in place – you will!

 The old adage is to hire slowly, but we say hire smartly in 2020.
 Without the right process or right tools, finding the right people for the job is tough.
-Here are four tips to improve your 2020 hiring process:
+Here are three essential tips to improve your 2020 hiring process:

 - Don’t overlook the references.
 Instincts are powerful, but they can’t tell you about an employee’s past.
 Take the time to check candidates’ references.
 References are invaluable free resources that can prevent costly mistakes.